go-graphite/go-carbon/README.md

 #  Another drawback is that it will recreate index every scan-frequency interval
 #  All new/deleted metrics will still be searchable until index is recreated
 trigram-index = true
-# carbonserver keeps track of all available whisper files
+# carbonserver keeps track of all available whisper files in memory.
-# in memory.
-This determines how often it will check FS
-# for new or deleted metrics.
+# This determines how often it will check FS for new or deleted metrics.
+# If you only use the trie index, have 'realtime-index' > 0, and delete metrics
+# unfrequently you can have a very low scan frequency.
+# Ex : you delete metrics only once every 24 hours, you can have a 24H scan frequency
 scan-frequency = "5m0s"
-# Control trie index (EXPERIMENTAL)
+# Control trie index
 #  This index is built as an alternative to trigram index, with shorter indexing
 #  time and less memory usage (around 2 - 5 times).
 For most of the queries,
 #  trie is faster than trigram.
 For queries with keyword wrap around by widcards